-Before being able to configure the multiplexer, select the serial port to which the multiplexer is connected.
-When selecting the baud rate, either choose 4800 (factory default) of choose 'Automatic' to let MPX-Config detect the communication speed of the multiplexer automatically.
+Before being able to configure the multiplexer, select the serial port to which the multiplexer is connected or the serial port assigned by the Bluetooth pairing process.
+When selecting the baud rate, either choose 38400 (factory default) of choose 'Automatic' to let MPX-Config detect the communication speed of the multiplexer automatically.
 This may take a few seconds, especially when instruments are sending data to the multiplexer.
 When a 'Multiplexer does not respond' - message appears, disconnect or shut down the connected instruments.
 Another option is to try every possible setting from 4800 to 38400 baud, until NMEA data appears in the top window of MPX-Config.
 When the right baud rate has been found, the multiplexer will follow any change you make: when you set MPX-Config to 38400 baud, the multiplexer will also be set to this value in order to stay 'synchronized' with MPX-Config.
 If you exit MPX-Config, the settings will be saved.
 Note that the Serial Port speed also affects the speed of NMEA Out1, since both ports run in parallel.
+When accessing the multiplexer through the Bluetooth port, the baud rate setting does not affect the speed at which the data is transferred between the computer/PDA and the multiplexer.